The Consortium offers

 - and, as a single PDF file, single-spaced, in Times New Roman font, no smaller than 11 pt type with at least 1” margins:

 - a Curriculum Vitae limited to 3 pages

 - a project description limited to 4 pages explaining the research project and how it will advance scholarship in the history of science, technology or medicine

-- In addition, each applicant must inform two recognized scholars that they will be asked to submit letters of recommendation by 22 February 2017.
+- In addition, each applicant must inform two recognized scholars that they will be asked to submit letters of recommendation.
 We will send instructions to these scholars upon receipt of an application, but applicants should let their recommenders know to have a letter ready for submission.

 Applicants must list the specific collections they wish to use and are strongly encouraged to determine relevance of collections to their projects before applying by searching online catalogs and contacting librarians and archivists at member institutions.
 Applicants can search most members’ collections through a single interface on the Consortium’s website.
 Candidates who demonstrate that they will make good use of collections at multiple Consortium institutions will receive strong preference.

 Please contact email@example.com with any questions regarding fellowships.